google/pixelcycle-sample-app/README.md

   {path-to-sdk}/dev_appserver.py web/app.yaml

 Then try it out at http://localhost:8080/.
-The front page will have a broken link, but other than that, loading and saving should work.